DFHack/dfhack/README.rst

 ===========

 This plugin makes reactions with names starting with ``SPATTER_ADD_`` produce contaminants on the items instead of improvements.
+The produced contaminants are immune to being washed away by water or destroyed by the ``clean items`` command.

-Intended to give some use to all those poisons that can be bought from caravans.
+The plugin is intended to give some use to all those poisons that can be bought from caravans. :)

 To be really useful this needs patches from bug 808, ``tweak fix-dimensions`` and ``tweak advmode-contained``.